PJWalker/daggerheart/content/Character Options/Classes/Druid/index.md

 ***Hobbling Strike:*** When you succeed on an attack against a target within Melee range, you can mark a Stress to make the target temporarily Vulnerable.

-***Pack Hunting:*** When you succeed on an attack against the same target as an ally who acts immediately before you, add a d8 to your damage roll.
+***Pack Hunting:*** When you succeed on an attack against the same target as an ally who acts immediately before you, add  `dice:1d8` to your damage roll.

 ### Aquatic Scout